rchillyard/Majabigwaduce/README.md

 Majabigwaduce
 =============

-Majabigwaduce (aka _MapReduce with Akka_) is a framework for implementing map-reduce using actors.
+Majabigwaduce\* (aka _MapReduce with Akka_) is a framework for implementing map-reduce using actors.
 I tried to use only the intrinsic notion of map and reduce.
 Thus is is not exactly like Hadoop's map-reduce (although it is similar).

 __Why__ would anyone want to do map-reduce using actors?
 It's a good question.
 For me, it arose initially because I needed an example of using actors for the class I was teaching on Scala and Big Data.
 I also wanted to ensure that the students understood the essence of map-reduce rather than some derived version of it.
 Of course, it turns out that it's a perfect application for actors and indeed demonstrates many of the proper techniques to be used when programming with (Akka) actors.

+\* Majabigwaduce was the Native American name for the site of the battle of Penobscot Bay, Maine in 1779, see [Penobscot Expedition](https://en.wikipedia.org/wiki/Penobscot_Expedition)

 Introduction
 ------------